caleb531/youversion-suggest-api/README.md

 */
 ```

+If the Bible reference cannot be fetched, an error is thrown.

 ### Retrieve a list of all Bible references matching the given query

 The async `getReferencesMatchingName()` function retrieves an array of Bible